 GLOCKLING, ROBERT, bookbinder, labour leader, and civil servant; b.
 1 Aug.
-1854 in London, England, son of Peter Glockling, a painter, and Elizabeth —; m. first 14 Nov.
+1854 in London, England, son of Peter Glockling, a painter, and Elizabeth Lucas; m. first 14 Nov.
 1874 Margaret McDonald (McDonnell) (d.
-1894) in Toronto, and they had three daughters and two sons; m. secondly in or before 1900 Hannah —, and they had two children; d.
+1894) in Toronto, and they had three daughters and two sons; m. secondly 15 April 1899 Hannah Murphy in Buffalo, N.Y., and they had two children; d.
 6 Feb.
 1913 in Indianapolis, Ind.

 In the early 1870s Glockling had joined the Orange order, affiliating to Lodge No.657, where his father was secretary.
 In late 1874 it charged him with having married a Roman Catholic and he was suspended.
 He appealed to the district lodge, which, upon finding that his wife was a Protestant at the time of their marriage, ruled in April 1875 that he had been unjustly expelled.
 He subsequently became master of Lodge 657 and a county master.